-- Certificates
+• Certificates

 - Class celebrations

+- Hot chocolate in the staffroom

 - 'A PROUD NOTE FROM SLALEY FIRST SCHOOL' messages home via schoolcomms

 8. Behaviour off school premises

 Pupils at the school must agree to represent the school in a positive manner.
 The guidance laid out in the Pupil Code of Conduct applies both inside school and out in the wider community, particularly if the pupil is dressed in school uniform.